PostHog/posthog.com/contents/blog/dev-marketing-for-startups.md

 Since starting PostHog in 2020, we’ve learned a bunch about what does and doesn’t work when it comes to marketing to engineers.
 There are plenty of articles about ‘developer marketing’ out there, but most of them are either generic or focused on later stage companies.

-In this intro article, my intention is to share specific, actionable advice for early stage startups building devtools.
+In this intro article, my intention is to share specific, actionable advice for early stage startups building dev tools.
 I’ve bucketed advice into pre- and post-product-market fit.

-I’ve also included a couple of channels that we haven’t nailed but know other successful devtool companies consider important.
+I’ve also included a couple of channels that we haven’t nailed but know other successful dev tool companies consider important.
 We’re still learning, and definitely haven’t figured everything out!

-## Pre-product-market fit
+## 🤔 Pre-product-market fit

 ### Compete on content depth, not breadth

-Trying to go head to head with much larger competitors on content output is a losing game, so focus on quality instead.
+Trying to go head-to-head with much larger competitors on content output is a losing game, so focus on quality instead.
 You are not Cloudflare (yet).
 1 great article >>> 25 mediocre ones.
 Quality is more important than hitting an arbitrary content schedule – and makes the writing process a lot more enjoyable.
 In terms of types of content, we write approx. ⅓ SEO articles, ⅓ tutorials, ⅓ anything goes.

 High quality pieces perform better in the long run, especially SEO ones.
 Treat your SEO portfolio like a VC treats their investments – invest time updating your best SEO pieces, don’t just write something and forget about it.